-Looking Sideways is my podcast and radio show about making, design, and other things that get caught up in that: manufacturing, work, craft, consumerism, and occasionally coffee.
+Looking Sideways is my podcast and radio show about making, design, and material culture.

-Having spent a lot of time working with makers – inside the culture º some questions keep popping up: What’s the value of making by hand when we can buy everything we need courtesy of a global manufacturing system that we can access with a swipe across glass?
+The second (in 2016) was simultaneously broadcast on Resonance FM, and was very maker-focused.
+Having spent a lot of time working with makers – inside the culture – some questions keep popping up: What’s the value of making by hand when we can buy everything we need courtesy of a global manufacturing system that we can access with a swipe across glass?
 Are craft practices inherently nostalgic or can they point us towards valid ways of making in the future?
 How are new ways of making – open-source design; making on or in the body; digital fabrication – changing the relationships between makers and consumers; between makers, and the things we make?